Maud Green: Marriage

-Maud had married Sir Thomas Parr, the eldest son of Sir William Parr and Elizabeth FitzHugh, in 1508 when she was about 16 years old.
+Maud had married Sir Thomas Parr, the eldest son of Sir William Parr and Elizabeth FitzHugh, in 1508.
 He was the Sheriff of Northamptonshire, master of the wards and comptroller to the King.
 Maud and Thomas had three surviving children.
 Although Thomas Parr inherited properties in the north including Kendal Castle in Westmorland, the Parr's resided at Parr House which was located on The Strand in London.
 By the time Sir Thomas had inherited the castle, it was in need of repair and eventually became derelict.
 Parr and his wife were courtiers and stayed close to court.
-Thomas Parr died of the sweating sickness on 11 November 1517, leaving Maud a widow at the age of 25.
+Thomas Parr died of the sweating sickness on 11 November 1517, leaving Maud a widow.
 She chose not to remarry for fear of jeopardizing the huge inheritance she held in trust for her children.
 She carefully supervised the education of her children and studiously arranged their marriages.

 Issue

 Before the birth of Catherine, Maud gave birth to a son shortly after her marriage to Sir Thomas.
-The happiness was short lived as the baby quickly died and his name was never known.
+The baby's name is lost to history as he died shortly after birth.
 After the birth of their third child, Anne, Maud again became pregnant c.
 1517, the same year of Thomas' death.
 However, there is no subsequent mention of the child, so it was probably lost through a miscarriage, stillbirth, or death in early infancy.